Asma-Abed/Apple-ecommerce/README.md

 Apple eCommerce

-A project buit as part of a learning course by Code and Create.
+A project built as part of a learning course by Code and Create.

 HTML, CSS, and JS.